 - Across the past five years, the top 10 most commonly used passwords have barely changed.
 Are you still using 12345?
 Ensure that your password is not on the list of most commonly used passwords.

 - Omit personal information from passwords.
 Avoid using your date of birth.
-Avoid using a street address.
-Avoid using names of children and pets.
+Similarly, avoid using a street address.
+Lastly, avoid using names of children and pets.

 - Are your passwords unique?
 Avoid using your email client password for your shopping or entertainment accounts.
 If memorizing long strings of numbers and letters isn’t your forte, consider leveraging a password manager (although they have their drawbacks too).